On partially wrapped Fukaya categories: Introduction

 where $\mathrm{FS}(W)$ is the Fukaya-Seidel category of the Lefschetz Fibration.
 The machinery of Fukaya-Seidel categories can be extended at least partially to more general Landau-Ginzburg models \cite{Abou-Auro,Abou-Gana}, in which case one still expects the above to hold when $W$ has a compact set of critical points.
 When the critical locus is noncompact, then one can produce two Fukaya-Seidel type categories which differ on whether fiberwise noncompact Lagrangians are allowed as objects.
 The partially wrapped Fukaya category is meant to be the one in which they are.

-When $M$ is instead equipped with a Lagrangian skeleton $\Lambda$, there is a microlocal model for the corresponding partially wrapped Fukaya category due to Nadler \cite{Nadl_wmls}, defined as the full subcategory of compact objects a large category of microlocal sheaves.
-It is believed that when $\partial\Lambda$ is the skeleton for a stop $\sigma$, then Nadler's category agrees with $\W_\sigma(M)$.
-This equivalence is the main theorem of the upcoming paper of Ganatra, Pardon, and Shende \cite{GPS_loc}.
+When $M$ is instead equipped with a Lagrangian skeleton $\Lambda$, Nadler defines a category of``wrapped microlocal sheaves'' \cite{Nadl_wmls} as the full subcategory of compact objects a large category of microlocal sheaves.
+It is expected that when $\partial\Lambda$ is the skeleton for a stop $\sigma$, then Nadler's category will agree with $\W_\sigma(M)$.